akashdeepo/ML-Technical_Indicators/README.md

 # Financial Market Forecasting with Random Forest and Technical Indicators

 This repository contains code for predicting financial market movements using a Random Forest Regressor (RFR) model with various technical indicators.
+Run main.py once all libraries are installed.

 ## Overview